Shyunyin/Coding-Noobies-SilverEmergencyResponse_SCDFXIBM/README.md

 2. Architecture of our proposed solution
 3. Our detailed solution
 4. Step-by-step installation instructions
-5. Technologies used to build our solution
+5. Technologies used in building the solution

 # **Short description of our solution and our idea**
 According to the Health Promotion Board Singapore, about one-third of elderly Singaporeans aged 60 and above have recurring falls.
 Falling down at an old age can be detrimental as older people have more fragile bones, are more likely to have complications from surgeries and have problems recovering.